verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-migration.md

   </tr>
   </tbody>
   </table>

   If all your distributions share the same license you will need to add it to each one individually.

+  See [`propagate_license()`](https://github.com/GSA/dcat-us/blob/main/jsonschema/transforms.py) in transforms.py for how this translation is implemented.

   ---

   ### You are done with the minimum migration

-  After completing steps 1 through 8 your records should validate against the v3.0 schema.
-Run your updated `data.json` against the validation script at https://harvest.data.gov/validate/ to confirm.
+  After completing steps 1 through 8, your records should validate against the v3.0 schema.
+Run your updated `data.json` against the validation script at <https://harvest.data.gov/validate/> to confirm.

   ---

   ### Additional improvements

   These changes are not required for validation but improve the quality and interoperability of your metadata.
 Work through them when you are ready.

   <table class="usa-table">